j-mhu/hera/tests/driverless/README.md

 # Removing the JDBC-HERA Driver

-## 0. Implications
+## Implications

-## 1. How to run MySQL queries against a driverless Hera
+## How to run MySQL queries against a driverless Hera

-## 2. MAJOR MODIFICATIONS TO HERA SOURCE CODE:
+## Major modifications to Hera source code

 1. **HANDSHAKE PACKET AND HANDSHAKE RESPONSE**